terraform-google-modules/terraform-google-vpc-service-controls/examples/simple_example/README.md

 # Simple Example

-This example illustrates how to use the `vpc-service-controls` module to configure an org policy, an access level, a regular regular perimeter and a BigQuery resource inside the regular perimeter.
+This example illustrates how to use the `vpc-service-controls` module to configure an org policy, an access level, a regular perimeter and a BigQuery resource inside the regular perimeter.

 # Requirements

-1. Make sure you've gone through the root [Requirement Section](../../#requirements) on any project in your organization.
+1. Make sure you've gone through the root [Requirement Section](../../README.md#requirements) on any project in your organization.
 2. Select a second project in your organization.
-The project you already configured project will be referred as the protected project that will be inside of the regualr service perimeter.
-The second project will be the public project, which will outside the regular service perimeter.
+The project you already configured will be referred as the protected project that will be inside of the regular service perimeter.
+The second project will be the public project, which will outside of the regular service perimeter.
-4. Grant the service account the following permissions on the protected and public projects:
+3. Grant the service account the following permissions on the protected and public projects:
  - roles/bigquery.dataOwner
  - roles/bigquery.jobUser

-You may use the following gcloud:
+You may use the following gcloud commands:
    `gcloud projects add-iam-policy-binding <project-id> --member=serviceAccount:<service-account-email> --role=roles/bigquery.jobUser`
    `gcloud projects add-iam-policy-binding <project-id> --member=serviceAccount:<service-account-email> --role=roles/bigquery.dataOwner`

-5. Enable BigQuery API on the protected project.
+4. Enable BigQuery API on the protected project.
-6. If you want to run the integration tests for this example, repeat step #4 and #5 on the public project.
+5. If you want to run the integration tests for this example, repeat step #4 and #5 on the public project.